 EARTH COSMOS PSYCHE

-I believe that underlying our current ecological crisis is the loss of a sense of spiritual connection as well as a heart-centred one to the earth and other species, coupled with an absence of a sense of deep meaning in our culture with its failures of imagination.
+I believe that underlying our current ecological crisis is the loss of a sense of spiritual connection as well as a relationship both physical and felt to the earth and other species, coupled with an absence of a sense of deep meaning in our culture with its failures of imagination.
 In these times of bleak materialism and environmental destruction, I notice how many people who come on my courses are looking for a restoration of something more profound and relational, more soul-oriented.

 Way back in 1993 I wrote at the end of my first book Riding the Dragon – myth & the inner journey that we need new stories: stories about cherishing the earth and other species, relating differently to each other, restoring the lost feminine and soul to the world, rejoining ‘masculine’ and ‘feminine’, celebrating the fact of being alive; green stories, stories of enchantment, connectedness, wonder and healing.
 I wrote something similar again in my Writing the Bright Moment – inspiration & guidance for writers (2005).

 I’m still banging on about it all.
 Nothing is more important, it seems to me, than re-visioning our place in this delicate web that holds us all.
 The closest I can get is to speak of rediscovering a relationship of reciprocity and affinity between us and the other-than-human.
 (In the time since I began writing about it, this movement has grown immeasurably; not, I add, that I’m claiming responsibility for that!)